Types of resources records in zone files

 The A (Address) record

-It defines the IPv4 address of a host or a service that exists in this domain and is required to be publicly visible.
+It defines the IPv4 address of a host or a service that exists in this domain and must be publicly visible.
 It is an optional record.
 It uses the following syntax.

 name TTL class-type record-type IPv4 address